ParmeJon/MERN_shop_app/README.md

 ## What was involved?

 - mongoose to interact with database (ODM)
-- body-parser to handle request body (middleware for parsing JSON)
+- dotenv to hide passwords and keys

 ## Followed This Tutorial
 - Thank you Traversy Media!